criteo/consul-templaterb/README.md

 `bin/consul-templaterb` file).
 It avoids using too much network to fetch data from Consul in large Consul Clusters (especially when watching lots of files).

-The limitation is currently static, but fair dynamic bandwidth allocation will allow to limit the bandwidth used to get information for all services by capping the global bandwidth used by consul-templaterb.
+The limitation is static for now, but fair dynamic bandwidth allocation will allow to limit the bandwidth used to get information for all services by capping the global bandwidth used by consul-templaterb.